chimaobi-okite/smart_school/README.md

     You can also access the auto-generated docs by visiting http://localhost:8000/docs.

 ## Final Notes
 Want to read the full paper/project :).....
-Drop me a mail @ okitesamuel28@gmail.com
+Drop me a mail @ okitesamuel28@gmail.com or Email Chukwuma @ Chukwuma.c.kingsley@gmail.com